infracost/docs/docs/integrations/github_app.md

 </details>

-Each time a pull request is opened or a new commit is pushed to open pull requests, the Infracost GitHub App shows the cost difference between the most recent commit of the pull request branch, and the merge base of the base branch.
-The merge base is the latest common commit of the pull request base and target branch.
-This mirrors GitHub's pull request diff logic and shows only the cost of 'what a pull request introduces'.
+Each time a pull request is opened or a new commit is pushed to an open pull request, the Infracost GitHub App shows the any tagging or FinOps policies issues that were introduced by the by the pull request along with the cost difference between the most recent commit of the pull request branch and the merge base of the base branch.
+This mirrors GitHub's pull request diff logic and shows only the changes the pull request introduces.

 The GitHub App automatically reflects the following changes in Infracost:
 - Repos that are **renamed** are automatically updated in Infracost.